Parasites are becoming resistant to current de-worming products. De-worming products are becoming less effective because of this.

 Removing feces from the environment before eggs become infective provides parasite control that is superior to deworming.

-New additions to a heard can introduce resistant strongyles to a previously “clean” population.
+New additions to a herd can introduce resistant strongyles to a previously “clean” population.

 More than 150 different parasites can infect horses (only a small number pose a real problem for horses)